 Everything has a specific place and there are not many options.
 That’s because only clothes that are suitable for the kid’s current size and season are there.
 Whatever is too small/too big/inappropriate for the weather (winter vs. summer) is stored in a different room or the garage.
 Keeping it simple for them avoids overwhelming feelings.
 Plus, it’s easier to stay organized.

 They are able to observe, touch and feel the clothes, their colours, textures without limits.

 They can help put items in the right place, tidy up if they took clothes away, sort the different parts.
 Of course, when they are little they won’t collaborate much, but they learn from observation, soon they’ll want to tidy up together with you!
 It’s also good to have a dirty clothes basket closer accessible for them.
 Ours is just in front of the wardrobe, not visible on the photos.
 They can use it independently and will definitely reduce the mess of having clothes dropped on the floor.

 Having a mirror at their height encourages them to appreciate their image, the different outfits (pyjamas vs. sport vs. smart), their physical features.
 Also important to learn facial expressions, emotions and reactions.
 The mirror we placed on the side of the Kallax wardrobe is acrylic, no chance of breaking meaning no chance of accidents.

 Being able to access their own clothes independently promotes physical coordination.
 They learn to open and close drawers carefully and safely, place the hangers in the rod, place clothes in the correct places.

 The sensitive period for order is so important for the development of this essential skill.
 Having labels of what items go in each area helps them be organised at the same time as helping them to locate clothes easily when they’re looking for something.

 Clothes labels for Montessori wardrobe

-In the following video from our Youtube channel you’ll find more information about why Montessori wardrobes are so important for babies, toddlers and kids.
+In the following video from my Youtube channel you’ll find more details about why Montessori wardrobes are so important for babies, toddlers and kids.